NicolasBernaerts/tasmota/teleinfo/README.md

 FTP server
 ----------

-If you are using a build with a LittleFS partition, this firmware runs a simple FTP server.
+If you are using a build with a LittleFS partition, this firmware can run a simple FTP server.

 Il allows you to connect automatically to retrieve daily and weekly energy logs.

-It is automatically started.
+It is can be started thru **ftp_start** command.

 Credentials are :
   * login : **teleinfo**